So, your agency/designer/copywriter just presented you with some new creative work.

 - Does it make your business stand out from the competition?
 (Sameness is commercial suicide.)

-Does it engage your emotions?
-(Emotional appeal – usually subconsciously – preceeds decisions.)
+- Does it engage your emotions?
+(Emotional appeal – usually subconsciously – motivates action.)

-If you can answer yes to these questions, you may well be onto a winner, assuming it’s also well written and well designed.
+If you can answer yes to these questions, you may well be onto a winner, assuming the work is also well written and well designed.